 Click to enlarge image(s)

-Prices are expected to come level late in the fall as production catches up to demand.
+The new normal pricing probably going to be higher than expected.
+There may be additional price increases.
 Copaiba is the only essential oil extracted through tapping, similar to how rubber and maple are obtained.
 Once tapped, the Copaiba resin is distilled to produce a clear essential oil that has a rich, uplifting, woody smell.

 Name: Copaiba Balsam Oil, South America